commercialhaskell/stack/doc/commands/unpack_command.md

 !!! note

-    Stackage snapshots do not include directly most GHC boot packages (packages that come with GHC and are included in GHC's global package database) but some snapshots may include directly some boot packages.
-In particular, some snapshots include directly `Win32` (which is a boot package on Windows) while others do not.
+    Stackage snapshots are not expected to include directly GHC boot packages (packages that come with GHC and are included in GHC's global package database) but some such snapshots may include directly some boot packages.
+    In particular, some snapshots include directly `Win32` (which is a boot package on Windows) while most do not.

 Otherwise, a target should specify a package name and version (for example, `acme-missiles-0.3`).
 In the case of package versions from the package index,